 They certainly could have done a portrait of another human, a child, a woman, a hunting partner, in similar lifelike detail, they certainly had the skill…but there’s not one.
 Just lots of animals, markings, and vulva all over the caves.
 And when they did depict an entire human beyond a sparse line-drawing sketch of a stick figure, it was an entire female sculpted into a hand-held figurine: “portable art” i.e., carved small images of the female anatomy.
 Appearing rather late, most of them only after 25,000 BC, they contained only exaggerated breasts and buttocks and vulva, with little to no facial features, or posture, or expression, lacking detail.
 The “Venus’s” as they are called, number under 150 specimens discovered from all over Ice Age Europe:

 All those thousands of animal depictions across hundreds of sites stretching back another to nearly 40,000 BC, and no cave drawings/paintings of females.
-Only a few dozen hand-held carved figurines, with exaggerated body parts and no features…no faces.
+Only their external genitalia are depicted throughout the caves, and similarly but a few dozen hand-held carved figurines, with exaggerated female body parts and no features, no faces are depicted.
 It appears that males produced most of the art from this time, depicting what was important, salient to them.
 Ice Age mammal hunting was the only occupation available to human males at that time and place in human history.
 It took incredible skill, patience, and incredible bravery.
 It may have been most on their minds, more than sex, altho female anatomy was a close second.